-- 1. Byron Solar, LLC is an independent power producer ("IPP") and wholly owned subsidiary of EDF Renewables, Inc. EDFR is a utility-scale renewable energy developer headquartered in San Diego, California. - 2.
-EDFR is a market leading IPP and service provider that delivers grid-scale power, including wind, solar photovoltaic, and storage.
+1. Byron Solar, LLC is an independent power producer ("IPP") and wholly owned subsidiary of EDF Renewables, Inc (EDFR) EDFR is a utility-scale renewable energy developer headquartered in San Diego, California.1

+2. EDFR is a market leading IPP and service provider that delivers grid-scale power, including wind, solar photovoltaic, and storage.
 EDFR develops, builds, and operates clean energy power plants in more than 20 countries.
-EDFR has developed 16,000 MW in North America and has 11,000 MW currently under a long-term operations & maintenance contract. - 3.
-EDFR has permitted over 1,200 MW of large wind energy conversion systems in Minnesota, including the Lakefield, Red Pine, Wapsipinicon, and Nobles Wind Projects.
-EDFR is also currently planning the Andyville Solar Project, an up to 200 MW PV solar-energy generating system and accompanying 161 kV transmission line in Mower County, Minnesota through its subsidiary Andyville Solar Project, LLC; Louise Solar Project, an up to 50 MW PV solar-energy generating system and accompanying 161 kV transmission line in Mower County, Minnesota through its subsidiary Louise Solar Project, LLC; and Minneota Solar, an up to 200 MW solar energy generating system in Lyon County, Minnesota.
+EDFR has developed 16,000 MW in North America and has 11,000 MW currently under a long-term operations & maintenance contract.2

+3. EDFR has permitted over 1,200 owns and operates (through its subsidiaries) approximately 812 MW of large wind energy conversion systems in Minnesota, including the Fenton, Lakefield, Prairie Star, Red Pine, and Stoneray Wapsipinicon, and Nobles Wind Projects.3 In addition to its operating projects, the Commission issued a site permit to Louise Solar, LLC, and EDFR subsidiary, for an up to 50 MW solar energy generating system in Mower County in March 2022; after the issuance of the permit, the Louise Solar LLC was sold to National Grid.
+EDFR is also currently planning the Andyville Solar Project, an up to 200 MW PV solar energy generating system and accompanying 161 kV transmission line in Mower County, Minnesota through its subsidiary Andyville Solar Project, LLC; Louise Solar Project, an up to 50 MW PV

-&lt;sup>1 Ex.
+1 Ex.
 108 at 4 (Joint SP/RP Application) (eDocket Nos.
 20218-177521-04, 20218-177521-03).

-&lt;sup>3 Since filing of the Applications, Louise Solar Project, LLC has subsequently been sold to National Grid Renewables Development, LLC.
+3 The Commission issued a site permit for the 50 MW Louise Solar Project in Mower County to Louise Solar, LLC on March 18, 2022.
+Since filing of the Applications, Louise Solar Project, LLC has subsequently been sold to National Grid Renewables Development, LLC.
 See In the Matter of the Applications of Louise Solar Project, LLC, for a Certificate of Need and Site Permit for the 50 MW Louise Solar Project in Mower County, Minnesota, MPUC Docket Nos.
 IP-7039/CN-20-646 and IP-7039/GS-20-647, Letter (April 19, 2022) (eDocket No. 20224-184918-02).